Biden introduces Buttigieg as transportation chief in 'historic' U.S. Cabinet

 The outline of Biden’s climate change team is growing clearer.
 Sources told Reuters on Tuesday that Biden intends to make Gina McCarthy, the former Environmental Protection Agency head, his domestic climate “czar” and former Michigan Governor Jennifer Granholm his energy secretary.

-Biden has methodically assembled his administration despite President Donald Trump’s refusal to concede the election.
-The Republican president has made unfounded claims of widespread fraud in the Nov.
+Biden has methodically assembled his administration despite President Donald Trump’s refusal to concede after losing the Nov.
 3 election.

-Senate Majority Leader Mitch McConnell, a crucial Republican congressional supporter of Trump’s agenda, became the most senior member of his party to acknowledge Biden’s win, drawing the president’s ire.
+The Republican president has made unfounded claims of widespread election fraud.

 Biden, who served as vice president under the nation’s first Black president, Barack Obama, has vowed to build a government that reflects the country’s diversity.